Turkish Journal of Physics

 Reference list

-References should be formatted as follows (please note the punctuation and capitalization):
+References should be formatted as in the Manuscript Template.

 Please check Manuscript Template for instructions on how to organize hyperlinked references in LATEX